 A key component in preparing this MP was examining prior land classifications and addressing the needed transition to the current land classification standards.
-During the public involvement process USACE received public input into whether, besides the simple change in nomenclature, a shift in land classification was desired.
-The Land Use Classifications presented in this plan were formulated by the Raystown Lake Project staff, NAB Operations (Flood Risk Management Branch) staff, and the Project Manager.
+During the public involvement process, USACE solicited input from stakeholders and the public to assist in making land classification decisions.
+The Land Use Classifications presented were formulated by the Raystown Lake Project staff, NAB Operations (Flood Risk Management Branch) staff, and the Project Manager.